 WRI is evaluating the Second Chance Reentry Program for Adults with Co-Occurring Substance Abuse and Mental Health Disorders at the Camden County Correctional Facility.

-Evaluation of Cooper University Health Care’s Improving Health Care to Veterans Program
+Cooper University Health Care’s Improving Health Care to Veterans Program Evaluation

 Cooper University Health Care contracted WRI to evaluate their New Jersey Department of Health-funded Improving Health Care to Veterans Program.
 The program addresses the challenges of providing timely access to comprehensive primary and behavioral healthcare for veterans.